 (A) Change in the basal (fasted) FR over time in both Periods 1 and 2 of Part 2 of the Non-IND, IRB-Approved Clinical Study of AXA1665.
-Data represent mean +/- standard error of the mean, or SEM; control, or CTRL -> AXA 14.7g/d (n=7); AXA 44.1g/d -> CTRL (n=9); (B) Spearman correlation of plasma ammonia and FR values from the D1, D8 and D15 fasted samples in Part 2 across all subjects (CTRL and AXA; n=16).
-In these figures g/day means grams per day and D means study Day. p-value is a statistical calculation that relates to the probability that the difference between groups happened by chance, with a p-value of less than 0.05 (i.e., less than 5% probability that the difference happened by chance) generally being used as the threshold to indicate statistical significance.
+Data represent mean +/- standard error of the mean, or SEM; control, or CTRL à AXA 14.7g/d (n=7); AXA 44.1g/d à CTRL (n=9); (B) Inverse correlation between basal plasma ammonia and corresponding FR; p-value determined using Pearson correlation of basal plasma ammonia and basal plasma FR values from the D1, D8 and D15 fasted samples from the control and AXA1665 treated groups.
+In these figures g/day means grams per day and D means study Day, p-value is a statistical calculation that relates to the probability that the difference between groups happened by chance, with a p-value of less than 0.05 (i.e., less than 5% probability that the difference happened by chance) generally being used as the threshold to indicate statistical significance.

-Clinical observations indicated that subjects consuming the higher amounts of AXA1665 (44.1g/day), but not the lower amount (14.7g/day), generally tended to maintain or increase their lean body compartments (dry lean mass, lean body mass and skeletal muscle mass) from baseline levels, with no overall change in body weight.
+Clinical observations indicated that subjects consuming the higher amounts of AXA1665 (44.1g/day), but not the lower amount (14.7g/day), generally tended to maintain or increase their lean body compartments (dry lean mass, lean body mass and skeletal muscle mass), with a concomitant decrease in fat mass from baseline levels, with no overall change in body weight.
 These structure-related findings suggest alteration of the body composition toward a leaner phenotype, a key indicator of potential healthy muscle gain.
 Functional assessments included measurements of handgrip strength, timed chair stands and balance, from which the LFI composite score was derived.
-The average LFI score directionally moved toward less frailty even within the 15-day administration period in those consuming AXA1665 44.1g/day, but not 14.7g/day, as compared to those consuming LES alone, with a 90.9% relative difference between groups.
+The average LFI score directionally moved toward less frailty in those consuming AXA1665 44.1g/day, but not in those consuming 14.7g/day AXA1665, nor in LES alone.
+A relative difference of 80% between the control and 44.1g/day AXA1665 groups was observed at the end of the 15-day administration period.
 We believe this finding is notable because LES alone appears to favorably impact sarcopenia in subjects with cirrhosis.
 Therefore, we believe an observed relative difference of this magnitude, even within this relatively short duration, warrants continued investigation of these effects in a longer duration study.
 Both the structural and functional changes were diminished once the 44.1g/day amount of AXA1665 in Period 1 was washed out over 14 days.
-The same subjects were then rebaselined and placed on the control regimen for 15 additional days in Period 2.
+The same subjects were then re-baselined and placed on the control regimen for 15 additional days in Period 2.